hillwithsmallfields/change-ringing/README.md

-The main program dove_to_josm.py takes the names of places to start and end at, and for each ringable full-circle tower in that range, directs a running JOSM (with remote control enabled) to download the area around the tower and zoom to it; it prints a line showing:
+The main program dove_to_josm.py takes the names of places to start and end at, and for each ringable full-circle tower in that range, directs a running JOSM (with remote control enabled) to download the area around the tower and zoom to it; copies the ID to the clipboard;
+it prints a line showing:

   * progress through your selected tower list
   * the tower ID (for you to add as `ref:dove`)